Royal Australian Air Force Nursing Service

 The Royal Australian Air Force Nursing Service (RAAFNS) was a branch of the Royal Australian Air Force, which existed from 1940 to 1946, and from 1948 to 1977.
 Members served in World War II, the Korean War, the Malayan Emergency, and the Vietnam War.

 History

 Foundation

 The RAAFNS was founded in July 1940 at the suggestion of Air Vice-Marshal Victor Hurley, the Director-General of Medical Services.
 Margaret Irene Lang, who had served with the Australian Army Nursing Service during World War I and was then serving as matron of the Victoria Police Hospital, was appointed its first Matron-in-Chief.
+She was assisted by Muriel Knox Doherty.
 By December 1940 it had only 45 members, but this had increased to 616 by December 1945.

 The RAAFNS was not a part of the Women's Auxiliary Australian Air Force (which was not established until March 1941), but a branch of the RAAF itself.
 All members held commissioned rank, and wore RAAF badges of rank along with the RAAF medical badge on their tunic lapels and capes, but did not use Air Force rank titles.